sineka-mediwave/dribblePage1/README.md

-# Responsive page with 6 contents
+# Responsive page with 6 card contents

+Learned how to use grid and flex properties.